Follow Us

 Focus Group Samples Are Not All Created Equal

 As previously discussed online focus groups can play a major role in whether or not you will win your case.
-Of course, attorney skill and the strength of a case are of great importance, focus groups can help drive new attorneys and even weak cases to a win if used correctly.
-Focus groups, both quantitative and […]
+Of course, attorney skill and the strength of a case are of great importance, jury focus group can help drive new attorneys and even weak cases to a win if used correctly.
+Focus groups, both quantitative […]

 Read more